tsiewruk/venv_switcher/README.md

 1. Download the `venv_switcher.py` script
 2. Place it in a directory of your choice
+3. Make it executable: `chmod +x venv_switcher.py`
-3. (Optional) Add the directory to your PATH for easier access
+4. (Optional) Add the directory to your PATH for easier access

+You can then run the script either as:
+- `./venv_switcher.py command` (direct execution)
+- `python3 venv_switcher.py command` (through Python interpreter)

 ## Configuration